CityOfZion/neo-boa/docs/source/boa/interop/blockchain.rst

 Action
 ^^^^^^

-Actions are used to register an action/ event listener on the blockchain
+An Action object is used to register an action/event listener on the blockchain.

 .. automodule:: boa.blockchain.vm.Neo.Action